jsummers/deark/technical.md

 have to worry about what to name the internal files.
 It can palm that problem off onto your unzip/untar program.
 It is more tolerant in this case.

-Directory paths only maintained as such if you use -zip/-tar (and you don't use "-opt archive:subdirs=0").
-Deark generally does write a file anywhere other than the current directory, though you can tell it to do so by using -o, -arcfn, or -k3.
+Directory paths are only maintained as such if you use -zip/-tar (and you don't use "-opt archive:subdirs=0").
+Deark generally does not write a file anywhere other than the current directory, though you can tell it to do so by using -o, -arcfn, or -k3.

 ## The "Is this one format or two?" problem ##